How To Write The Perfect Headline

 And that’s OK.

-Scroll down and write down the ones that do makes sense.
+Scroll down and write down the ones that do make sense.

 Tweak them a little so they are grammatically correct.